Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Adaptive Diffusion Constrained Sampling

 which leads to the following form for the composed energy

-where \( c_0 \) is a fundamental constraint (e.g., task-space goal), and the remaining energies are conditioned on the satisfaction of \( c_0 \), since in all of our tasks, the end-effector’s relative pose constraints \(c_0\) should be satisfied.
-The weights \( w_i \) determine the influence of each constraint during composition and can be either fixed or learned (see Sec.~\ref{sec:weights}).
+where \( c_0 \) is a fundamental constraint (e.g., task-space goal, which should be satisfied in every task), and the remaining energies are conditioned on the satisfaction of \( c_0 \), since in all of our tasks, the EEF’s relative pose constraints \(c_0\) should be satisfied.
+The weights \( w_i \) determine the influence of each constraint during composition and can be either fixed or learned.

 To enable learning in the Lie group \( \mathrm{SE}(3)^n \), we inject Gaussian noise in the Lie algebra \( \mathfrak{se}(3)^n \), to maintain manifold consistency.
-Specifically, for a clean pose \( H \), we apply a perturbation via the exponential map~\citep{urain2023se}:
+Specifically, for a clean pose \( H \), we apply a perturbation via the exponential map~\cite{urain2023se}:

 where \( \sigma_k \) is the noise scale at timestep \( k \), and Expmap maps noise vectors in the tangent space to elements of the Lie group.
-To train the model, we adopt a denoising score matching objective~\citep{song2020improved}, which minimizes the discrepancy between the model's gradient and the gradient of the Gaussian perturbation distribution.
+To train the model, we adopt a denoising score matching objective~\cite{song2020improved}, which minimizes the discrepancy between the model's gradient and the gradient of the Gaussian perturbation distribution.
 The training loss is

 where \( q(\widehat{H} \mid H, \sigma_k^2 I) \) is the Gaussian perturbation distribution in the Lie algebra \( \mathfrak{se}(3)^n \), and \( \nabla_{\widehat{H}} \) denotes the gradient w.r.t. the perturbed pose \( \widehat{H} \in \mathrm{SE}(3)^n \).
 Since \( \mathrm{SE}(3)^n \) is a Lie group, gradients are computed in the associated tangent space via a local reparameterization (details in the Appendix). \\ This formulation learns an EBM implicitly through a diffusion process.
-While standard diffusion models learn a generative process via denoising predictions, our framework instead learns the score function, i.e., the gradient of the log-probability—directly.
+While standard diffusion models learn a generative process via denoising predictions, our framework instead learns the score function, i.e., the gradient of the log-probability, directly.
 The trained energy function \( E_\theta(\widehat{H} \mid \mathcal{C}, k) \) thus estimates the gradient of the log-density at different noise levels.
-At inference time, we discard the forward diffusion and use the learned score function as input to Langevin dynamics, iteratively refining a sample by ascending the composed energy landscape as we describe in~Sec.~\ref{sec:sampling}
+At inference time, we discard the forward diffusion and use the learned score function as input to Langevin dynamics, iteratively refining a sample by ascending the composed energy landscape.